emeth-/invasion-of-meridell/README.md

 There appear to have been multiple iterations of IOM.

 The first version was just what we now call 'wave 1', missing missions 6-10.
+It seemed to last for only a short time, as it's only mentioned briefly in a single guide.

 The second version added 'wave 2', and it's state is best described in [this guide](http://www.neopets.com/~GoldEyeGriffin) - it's divergences from version 3 (the final version) are that it appears Grarrl/Buzz couldn't enchant and block skeith teleport and grundo heal, and as a result moehog/techo couldn't disenchant those enchantments, and thus it made more sense to ditch your weak units (as opposed to version 3, where you virtually always keep your original units).
+This second version seemed to exist for some time, as I found 2 guides explicitly following it, and a few others that could be pointing to it.

 The third version appears to have added the enchantment concept, and made a slight tweak to item spawns.
 Additionally, I *think* but cannot verify that Grarrl/Buzz stats were changed - instead of being identical, Buzz was changed to strong defense / weak attack, and Grarrl was made strong attack / weak defense.
+This third version also existed for a while, as it has the most guides describing it.

 This clone attempts to match the third version of the game.